 Echo360 provides ways to make lecture capture interactive for students and faculty.
 For example, when watching captures, students can bookmark specific spots in captures and create notes about them.
 Students can also create discussions at any time point in a recorded capture, entering comments the instructor and other students can see and to which they can respond.
 Echo360 also includes a search feature to allow students to locate points in the lecture where important terms appear on the screen.
 Faculty can see a "heatmap" timeline for each lecture, representing the level of student activity (discussions and bookmarks) for each capture.

-All faculty who are teaching a course in the current semester will be given an Echo360 account automatically.
-If you don't have one, you can contact the UIS Service Center at 202-687-4949 or firstname.lastname@example.org to request one.
+All faculty who are teaching a course in the current semester should be able to access Echo360 account through their Canvas or Blackboard course site.
+For assistance (including with using Echo360 outside of a course management system course site), contact the UIS Service Center at 202-687-4949 or email@example.com to request one.

 University Information Services (UIS) offers technology training workshops to get started with Echo360 and to learn more about its features.
-Check out the UIS Lecture Capture Training page to sign up.
+Check out the UIS Technology Training site to sign up.

 Advanced Editing of Captures